-In some cases they may have to attend your conveyancers' offices or produce passports, driving licences and utility bills (in the same way as you will have had to do) so as to prove their identity to your conveyancers.
+In some cases they may have to attend your conveyancers offices or produce passports, driving licences and utility bills in the same way as you have had to prove your identity to your conveyancers.

 There are serious criminal sanctions against conveyancers who fail to do these investigations, so please do not think that this is unfair or unnecessary questioning by your conveyancers.